britzl/monarch/README.md

 ## Transitions
 You can add optional transitions when navigating between screens.
 The default behavior is that screen navigation is instant but if you have defined a transition for a screen Monarch will wait until the transition is completed before proceeding.
-The Transition Url property described above should be the URL to a script with an ```on_message``` handlers for the following messages:
+The `Transition Url` (proxy) or `Transition Id` (collectionfactory) property described above should be the URL/Id to a script with an ```on_message``` handlers for the following messages:

 * ```transition_show_in``` (constant defined as ```monarch.TRANSITION.SHOW_IN```)
 * ```transition_show_out``` (constant defined as ```monarch.TRANSITION.SHOW_OUT```)